greatmfc/Simple-File-Transfer-Desktop/README.md

 - Cross-platform (Windows/Linux/Android)
 - Automatically search for available SFT clients in local network
 - Send or receive multiple files or folders (Android version does not support sending folders yet)
-- Supports encrypted data transmission using AES-128-GCM (Require both side holding a same password)
+- Supports asymmetric encrypted data transmission.
 - High transfer speed
 - Simple and easy to use

 # Deployment

 1. Use the compiled binary executable file in Release page.
+2. This project uses package manager [vcpkg](https://github.com/microsoft/vcpkg) and third party library [libsodium](https://doc.libsodium.org/).
+You will need to install [libsodium](https://doc.libsodium.org/) through [vcpkg](https://github.com/microsoft/vcpkg) first before carrying on the following steps.
-2. On Windows, it will need Visual Studio 2022 to build the project.
+3. On Windows, it will need Visual Studio 2022 to build the project.

 ```bash
 git clone https://github.com/greatmfc/Simple-File-Transfer-Desktop